 Arnhem is the capital of the Dutch region of Gelderland.
 This link started in 1958 when Coventry invited Arnhem to send a delegation to the city.

 Arnhem, the capital of the region of Gelderland, is an industrial and commercial centre, with a large trade in grain.
 Major manufactured items include precision instruments, paper, mirrors, and wood products.
 Among the principal places of interest in Arnhem are the Groote Kerk (Great Church), dating from the 15th century, and the 16th-century town hall.
 In medieval times Arnhem was a member of the Hanseatic League, a group of German trading communities.

 In 1944 intense fighting left most of the city in ruins, including the since-restored 15th century Eusebiuskerk (Church of St Eusebius).
 Arnhem has been comprehensively rebuilt since World War II.

-Granby is located in the Canadian province of Quebec and has a population of 47,637.
+Granby is located in the Canadian province of Quebec.
 This twin city link was established in 1963.

 The twinning link with Granby (and Windsor) came in a proposal from the Canadian Federation of Mayors and Municipalities.
 A letter suggested a town twinning between each of the towns (Granby, Windsor, Saint-Etienne and Coventry).
 The twinning of the four towns took place in Coventry in June 1963.